jart/scriptus/docs/api.md

 var sslResponse = get("https://encrypted.google.com/robots.txt");
 ```

 This command gets the result of an HTTP GET.
 In conjunction with eval() it can be used to import other scripts into your script.
-This can be used to setup libraries, such as parts of dojo for example.
+This can be used to setup libraries, such as parts of [dojo](http://www.dojotoolkit.org) or [jQuery](http://www.jQuery.com) for example.

 When choosing URLs to import, I recommend that you use URLs to sites that you trust and are highly unlikely to change - for example, a link to a specific revision in a source code repo such as GitHub, Google Code or SourceForge.